Transmission-Constrained Consensus of Multiagent Networks: PRELIMINARIES

 \subsubsection{Objective Constraints}

 There are three kinds of objective constraints to show those transmission constraints are common in real world scenarios. \begin{itemize} \item \emph{Information distortion caused by transmission.}

 Energy loss exists during the signal transmission, which may cause information distortion.
-The voltage drop on wires is an inevitable phenomenon during signal transmission, which causes signal attenuation.
+The voltage drop on wires is an inevitable phenomenon during signal transmission.
 If state of agent (or device) are represented by voltage of a signal, and this signal is transmitted on wires, then we can get an information distortion

 where $R_L$ is the resistance of wires, and $R_r$ is the equivalent resistance of the port. \item \emph{Information distortion caused by detection.}

 In real world scenarios, agents use sensors to get themselves or neighbors’ states.
 However, except for noise interference, state information cannot be obtained precisely due to the inherent characteristics of sensors.
 For example, temperature offset leads to signal fluctuation in ultrasonic distance measurements \cite{carullo2001ultrasonic}.
 Likewise, the saturation characteristic of hall sensor may cause information distortion, i.e., $f_{ij}(x_i)=\text{sat}(x_i)$ \cite{ramsden2011hall}. \item \emph{Information distortion caused by privacy protection.}